We are committed to providing an accessible user experience for all website visitors.

 SeaWorld Orlando is one of the few places in the country to see penguins, otters, dolphins and many more amazing sea creatures up close while learning how to protect these majestic animals … and ride some really cool coasters at the same time!
 With fun events and new experiences constantly taking place, there's no time like the present to make a getaway to SeaWorld.
 Just like any theme park, being prepared and knowing what to expect will set you up for smooth sailing.
 Here are our best SeaWorld Orlando tips to make the most out of your next trip!

 2. Bring a Light Sweater

 It might be hot outside, but inside, some animal exhibits and aquariums can get quite chilly.
 Blasts of cold air maintain the underwater environment for the comfort of the animals.
 In the case of the animal exhibits at Wild Arctic or Antarctica: Empire of the Penguins, the park helps re-create a natural environment for your encounters with these cold-weather creatures with temperatures reaching as low as 32 degrees Fahrenheit.

 3. Wear Quick-Dry Clothing

 4. Check the Forecast

 Speaking of getting wet, despite being “the Sunshine State,” weather changes quickly in Florida.
 You never really know what to expect until you’re standing in the middle of a thunderstorm or melting in the humidity.
 Checking the forecast in the morning and preparing accordingly is your best defense against Florida’s wild weather putting a damper on your day.
 When it is raining, know that there are plenty of indoor exhibits, such as Turtle Trek, to take advantage of!
 The summer thunderstorms generally don't last very long anyway.

 5. Pick Up a Park Map

 Unlike most of the other theme parks, SeaWorld Orlando consists of winding and intersecting pathways rather than the hub and circle setup.
 Pick up a park map to help navigate with ease.
-Don’t forget to recycle it on your way out, unless you’re keeping it as a souvenir!
+Don’t froget to recycle it on your way out, unless you’re keeping it as a souvenir!
 Both the official SeaWorld app and the Undercover Tourist Orlando Planning app can help guide you, as well.

+6. Make a Plan